Contextually Private Mechanisms: Variations on Contextual Privacy

 \subsection{Individual Contextual Privacy}

-The first extension, \textit{individual contextual privacy}, requires that if two types are distinguishable for agent $i$, these types must lead to different outcomes under $\phi$ \emph{for agent} $i$.
-This definition thus only applies in domains where the outcome space $\mathcal X,$ specifies an allocation for each agent $i\in \mathcal N$.\footnote{The domains that we focus on in this paper---auction domains and assignment domains---both satisfy this property.
-Any domain with transfers also satisfies this property.
-However, voting rules, for example, do not have this property---there is a single social outcome, without individualized allocations.} Let $\phi_i(\boldsymbol \theta)$ denote the projection of the outcome vector $\phi(\boldsymbol \theta)$ onto the $i$th component.
+The first variation, the \emph{individual contextual privacy violation}, requires that if two types are distinguishable for agent $i$, these types must lead to different outcomes under $\phi$ \emph{for agent} $i$.
+This definition thus only applies in domains where the outcome space $X,$ specifies an allocation for each agent $i\in N$.
+Let $\phi_i(\boldsymbol \theta)$ denote the outcome under $\phi$ for agent $i$.